Priyamvada Gopal: Anti-Semitism dispute

-In January 2022, historian David Abulafia wrote an article in The Daily Telegraph criticising the acquittal of the protesters who toppled the statue of slave trader Edward Colston in Bristol in 2020.
-In the article, Abulafia described historian David Olusoga, a witness for the defence of the protesters, as 'eloquent'.
-Gopal criticised the article on social media.
-She also tweeted that Abulafia's description of Olusoga as 'eloquent' could sound dismissive, particularly when pertaining to writers of colour.
-According to Gopal, the word appeared "to be damning with faint praise, to suggest that (Olusoga) is all style and drama, no substance."
+In January 2022, Gopal tweeted that historian David Abulafia's description of fellow historian David Olusoga as 'eloquent' could sound dismissive, particularly when pertaining to writers of colour.
 Abulafia told Varsity that he thought it was "insulting or possibly libellous" to infer that his remark had a racist overtone.
-Varsity reported his criticisms of it verbatim, suggesting Gopal had used the word "racism" to describe Abulafia's comments.

 Gopal claimed that the news editor of Varsity concocted the story about her supposed charge of 'racism' against Abulafia, claiming she had become a target because she had criticised the IHRA definition of anti-Semitism.
 She said that the news editor was among those who lobbied to adopt the definition in full.
-She also said that the student journalist behind the story had "quite powerful familial connections to the liberal media", and that the criticism of her in the student newspaper Varsity was not "quite the little campus story ... that it is supposed to be".
+She also said that one student journalist behind the story had "quite powerful familial connections to the liberal media", and that the criticism of her in the student newspaper Varsity was not "quite the little campus story ... that it is supposed to be".

-The Cambridge University Jewish Society and Abulafia, noting that Abulafia and the student were Jewish, condemned Gopal's remarks as evoking anti-Semitic conspiracy theories.
+The Cambridge University Jewish Society and Abulafia, noting that Abulafia and the students were Jewish, condemned Gopal's remarks as evoking anti-Semitic conspiracy theories.
 Gopal released a statement saying that Varsity had "published misleading and false claims" about her words that had subjected her to "a concerted racist and misogynist attack across the British right-wing press."
-The Cambridge Branch of the University and College Union also issued a statement supporting Gopal and condemning journalists in "the right-wing press" and Varsity for misrepresenting her views.